 Editor’s way too long note: We’d just like to point out is that we’re working hard to find Thanksgiving crafts that are respectful of the First Nations tribes and the true story of Thanksgiving.
 As we become more knowledgeable about the issues with appropriating Native culture, we’re seeing some of the challenges of traditional Thanksgiving crafts we grew up with ourselves like making an “Indian headdress” or drawing “Indian symbols.”
 As kids ourselves, most of us never even knew much about the Wampanoag tribe (who created the treaty with the Pilgrims of the Plymouth colony), let alone the differences between their culture and that of other tribes.

-It’s hard for us to let go of some of these kinds of traditional crafts too.
+It can be hard to let go of some of these kinds of traditional crafts.
 But in the name of progress, compassion, kindness, and trying to foster better understanding of actual Native tribes and traditions, we’ve tried to focus on crafts for kids that celebrate thankfulness — for family, for friends, for turkeys (!!), and for the harvest of the natural world.

 We know that can be a little difficult to process; a good analogy is that if you wanted to honor a Kwanzaa celebration, you wouldn’t have your kids put on afro wigs.
-That helps put it in perspective for me.
+Maybe that helps put it in perspective.

 For more info, check out this smart PDF from the Museum of the American Indian that does a good job explaining the Native American perspective on Thanksgiving.
 We may miss sometimes, but we’re really trying to be more inclusive and sensitive, the more we learn. -LG